dougpowers/vim-mapper/README.md

 Nodes can be navigated to via a case-insensitive text search.
 Press '/' and enter a string to begin filtering all nodes.
 Nodes that do not match will be grayed out as the string is entered.
 Press 'Enter' to begin search result navigation.
 Press 'n' or 'N' to cycle through matched nodes and press 'Enter' to select the desired match.
 If only one node matches the search string, pressing 'Enter' will skip result navigation and select it directly.

 ### Node Movement
-Nodes can be moved by pressing '`' (backtick).
+Nodes can be moved by pressing '`' (Backtick).
 This anchors the node and enables move mode.
 Press 'hjkl' or 'HJKL' to move the node around the canvas.
 Pressing '@' will unanchor the node and cancel move mode.
 Pressing 'Enter' will confirm the new position for the node.
 Subsequently unanchoring the node will cause it once again to reposition relative to its connected and unconnected neighbor nodes.

 ### Mass
 Vim-Mapper nodes have a default "mass" which affects how much other nodes are pushed away from it.
 Press the '+' or '-' keys to increment or decrement this mass for the active node.
 Press the '=' key to return the node to its default mass.
 A "+" or "-" badge will appear on the node if its mass is above or below the default.